Dulanga-Rukshan/Crytext/README.md

     C        R  R      Y      T    E        X X     T
      CCCCC   R   R     Y      T    EEEEE   X   X    T

-# CryText - Encryption and Decryption Tool
+# CryText -encryption and decryption tool

-CryText is a Python based base64 tool designed for encrypting and decryption of files or text.
+CryText is a Python based base64 tool designed for encrypting and decrypting of files or text.
 Whether you are looking to protect sensitive information or need a quick way to securely share data, CryText makes it simple and effective.

-## Features
+##Features

-- **Encrypt Text or Files**: Easily encrypt your text or file data using a specified encryption algorithm.
+- **Encrypt text or files**: Easily encrypt your text or file data using a specified encryption algorithm.
-- **Decrypt Encrypted Data**: Decrypt your encrypted text or files back to their original form.
+- **Decrypt encrypted data**: Decrypt your encrypted text or files back to their original form.
-- **Command Line Interface**: Easy to use CLI interface for quick operations.
+- **Command line interface**: Easy to use CLI interface for quick operations.
-- **File Support**: Encrypt and decrypt both text and file data by specifying the file path.
+- **File support**: Encrypt and decrypt both text and file data by specifying the file path.

-## File types supported
+##File types supported

 .txt, .csv, .log, .json, .xml, .yaml, .md, .doc, .docx, .xls, .xlsx, .ppt, .pptx, .odt, .ods, .odp, .py, .java, .js, .html, .css, .c, .cpp, .php, .rb, .ts, .sh

-## Installation
+##Installation

 Clone this repository to your local machine: